apache/royale-docs/component-sets/jewel/jewel-themes.md

 <br>
 Dark/Flat

-Jewel Themes are a CSS file in the end (`default.css`), with all needed CSS rules predefined.
-We create this CSSs using the __Jewel SASS Theme framework__ located in __JewelTheme__ project.
-By udating the rules in this theme project, we can recompile all predefined jewel themes in Apache Royale to update those themes with the latest changes.
+Jewel Themes are delivered by a CSS file (`default.css`), with all needed CSS rules predefined.
+We create this CSSs using the __Jewel SASS Theme framework__ located in the __JewelTheme__ project.
+By udating the rules in this theme project, we can recompile all predefined jewel themes in Apache Royale to update with the latest changes.

 ## Predefined Jewel Themes

-Jewel library has a __master theme__ called JewelTheme and other 144 themes in the `themes` folder that are generated from JewelTheme.
-You can know more about how this is done in the [Jewel Theme Creation](component-sets/jewel/theme-creation) section.
+Jewel library has a __master theme__ called JewelTheme and 144 themes other in the `themes` folder that are generated from JewelTheme.
+You can learn more about how this is done in the [Jewel Theme Creation](component-sets/jewel/theme-creation) section.

-> Only to name a few examples, `themes/Jewel-Dark-NoFlat-Primary-Violet-Theme` or `themes/Jewel-Light-NoFlat-Secondary-Emerald-Theme` are examples of concrete jewel themes that are part of Apache Royale official distribution.
-There's 144 unique themes that are the combinations of the 12 colors, dark/light and flat/no-flat options.
+> `themes/Jewel-Dark-NoFlat-Primary-Violet-Theme` or `themes/Jewel-Light-NoFlat-Secondary-Emerald-Theme` are examples of the 144 concrete Jewel themes that are part of the Apache Royale official distribution.
+The themes are combinations of the 12 colors, dark/light and flat/no-flat options.

 ## Using Jewel Themes

-Users will use one up to three of the predefined jewel themes in `themes` folder in a normal Application project: one for primary color, one for secondary color and one for emphasized color (i.e: `themes/Jewel-Light-NoFlat-Primary-Blue-Theme`, `themes/Jewel-Light-NoFlat-Secondary-Topaz-Theme` and finally `themes/Jewel-Light-NoFlat-Secondary-Emerald-Theme`).
+Users can use up to three of the predefined jewel themes in the `themes` folder in a normal Application project: one for primary color, one for secondary color and one for emphasized color (i.e: `themes/Jewel-Light-NoFlat-Primary-Blue-Theme`, `themes/Jewel-Light-NoFlat-Secondary-Topaz-Theme` and finally `themes/Jewel-Light-NoFlat-Secondary-Emerald-Theme`).

 Example for maven pom.xml configuration: